 Berkshire Theatre Group's programming on four stages offers aspiring students an opportunity to further their theatre careers by observing and assisting professional directors over a 4 week period.

-The selected applicants will observe and assist directors on two productions during the summer from the first rehearsal through opening night.
+The selected applicants will observe and assist directors on one or two productions during the summer from the first rehearsal through opening night.
 Directing Assistantships are assigned duties based on directors' needs as well as assistants' strengths, but daily tasks include dramaturgical work, note taking for the director, and general support throughout each rehearsal.
 This opportunity allows a student director to observe the creative and technical process in a fast-paced environment while creating lasting career relationships in the theatre community.

 Kate Maguire, Artistic Director/CEO, and Mark Gionfriddo, Music Director with over 28 years of musical theatre and jazz arrangement experience, will mentor and guide assistantships throughout the process.